vivian-ng/Hardware/MRR_ESPA/firmware/README.md

 To be completed.

+# Uploading webUI

+When you first go to the webUI address (if you have mDNS, this should be http://marlinesp.local/ by default), you will be asked to upload the webUI files.
+Click on "Choose files", select `index.html.gz`, then upload.
+Then, refresh your browser page; the webUI should load.
+A copy of `index.html.gz` can be found in the firmware directory, under `<firmware directory>/Marlin/data/`.<br>

+If you have the [Arduino ESP32 filesystem uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin), you can also choose to upload the required files from Arduino IDE.
+After flashing the firmware, go to `Tools`, then choose `ESP32 Sketch Data Upload`.

 # Common settings which need to be changed in Marlin

 The following are some common settings which need to be changed in Marlin to configure the firmware for your specific printer.<br>